To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Pet Microchip Companies

 The odd thing about microchip for dogs is that just because your dog has one, doesn’t mean it’d be detected.
 The type of scanner being used plays a role in readability.
-According to PetMD, none of the scanners we’re about to talk about had 100% reading accuracy.
+According to PetMD, none of the scanners we review below had 100% reading accuracy.

 Below are some of the most popular dog microchip companies: